Accreditation Information

 Beginning Teacher Satisfaction Survey Question #38: CAEP Accreditation standard R4.1 requires the School of Education to demonstrate that our graduates effectively contribute to P-12 student learning growth.
 In your teaching last year, and/or currently, are you meeting the expected learning / development goals for your students?

-- Partnership Teacher Effectiveness Ratings.
+• Partnership Teacher Effectiveness Ratings.
 The Spring Arbor University School of Education has signed partnerships with nine local school districts and one charter academy (total = ten partnerships).
-End of Year evaluations of SAU trained teachers employed by partner school districts for 2018, 2019, 2020, 2021, and 2022 indicated that:
+End of Year evaluations of SAU trained teachers employed by partner school districts for 2019, 2020, 2021, 2022, 2023 indicated that:

 Refer to the following link to access this report: